stellawroblewski/PL_homework6/README.md

 Written in SML.
 (NOTE: some of the more complication lambda functions, like fib and collatz, take a decently long time to fully run.
 Even simple functions like is_even take at least a minute on small inputs like three.)

+Even though the reduction engine is written in sml, the evaluation of a .lc program is done by the python program.
+Running a .lc program would happen like this:

+`python lambda_engine.py my_program.lc`

+The python program creates a large lambda calculus term for evaluation, prints it into a tmp.sml file, and runs the .sml file using the `sys` package.

 **Part 4. testing**
 Our tests beyond the required lambda calculus functions include a '.lc' files containing a recursive power function, recursive and iterative factorial, is_even, division, and a collatz function.
 The collatz function does not finish running on the input of 4, ending in an overflow error.
 We are unsure if this is an error in the lambda calculus implemention, or a result of inefficient interpretation.